Jesterwocky/qwizDOM/README.md

 ```

 ### `.attr(attributeName, value)`
-If given only a attribute name, returns the value of that attribute for the first element in the collection.
+Given only a attribute name, returns the value of that attribute for the first element in the collection.

-If given both a attribute name and a value, sets the attribute to that value for the first element in the collection.
+Given both a attribute name and a value, sets the attribute to that value for the first element in the collection.

 ```
 DomNodes.prototype.attr = function(key, value){